James Wilson (Secretary of Agriculture)

-James "Tama Jim" Wilson (August 16, 1835 – August 26, 1920) was a Scottish-American politician who served as United States Secretary of Agriculture for sixteen years during three presidencies, from 1897 to 1913.
-He holds the record as the longest-serving United States Cabinet member.
+James "Tama Jim" Wilson (August 16, 1835 – August 26, 1920) was an American politician who served as United States secretary of agriculture for sixteen years during three presidencies, from 1897 to 1913.
+He holds the record as the longest serving United States Cabinet member.

 Personal background and family

 Wilson was born in Ayrshire, Scotland, on August 16, 1835.
 One of 14 children, he grew up in a farming community near the birthplace of Robert Burns.

 His family emigrated to America in 1852, settling in Connecticut before moving to Iowa in 1855, establishing a farm near Traer in Tama County.
 He attended the public schools and Iowa College (now Grinnell College) in Grinnell, Iowa.
 He married Esther Wilbur in May 1863.
 Together they had six children: Esther May, Peter McCosh, Flora Hanna, John Ward, George Wright and Jasper Abijah.
 Esther died on August 3, 1892; Wilson remained a widower for the remainder of his life.